 Len Epp is Leanpub’s co-founder.
 During his interview, we discussed:

-The full transcript and shownotes can be found on the LeanPub Frontmatter Podcast website.
+You can find the full transcript and show notes on the LeanPub Frontmatter Podcast website.

 You can also listen to the full episode here: